todayman/cpp_binder/doc/design.md

 on declarations:

  - `name`: the fully qualified name of the declared thing.
+            This is inherited from the key of the dictionary containing this dictionary.
  - `bound`: whether this declaration should generate a D binding.
             This is true by default, but could be set to false so as to only expose part of the C++ content to D.